ndtallant/self_study/ML_methods.md

 ## Logistic Regression

 #### What assumptions does it make about the data?
-Logistic Regression assumes there are not many outliers in the data.
+Logistic Regression assumes there are not many outliers in the data and that the features are linear.

 #### What is it optimizing for?
-Logistic maximimizes the *log probability* of a positive sample, while minimizes one of two loss functions:
+Logistic maximimizes the *log probability* of a positive sample, and minimizes one of two loss functions:
 - L1: sum of absolute differences between the true value and the predicted value
 - L2: sum of squared differences between the true value and the predicted value